 - Successful completion of 12 semester hours of American Sign Language (ASL).

-- Completion of a Bachelor of Arts degree from A&M-Commerce
+- Completion of a Bachelor of Arts degree from East Texas A&M University.

 - Department - Foreign Language Proficiency Exam (FLPE)